 In addition, Appleford is able to offer the services of our own fully qualified counsellor/psychotherapist.

 Our School Council meets with the Headmaster and Head of Boarding on a termly basis and gives a voice to pupils’ ideas and concerns.
 Our well-developed ‘Buddy’ system ensures new pupils are made to feel welcome and soon settle into Appleford life.
-The class and group tutors provide a compassionate and understanding point of contact for their children and, at Appleford, no concern goes unheard or unacted upon.
+The tutors provide a compassionate and understanding point of contact for their children and, at Appleford, no concern goes unheard or unacted upon.